nvtidm/dvtalk.github.io/index.md

 ---
 ## Who am I
-Well, you know I'm a design verification engineer and I've been in this industry for quite a while.
-It's long enough to make me feel that I should share what I know, but also not enough to say that everything on this site are 100 percent correctly (now that I'm pretty busy with all the things going on in my life, the "sharing" is bit too much >.< ).
+Well, I'm a design verification engineer and I've been in this industry for quite a while.
+It's long enough to make me feel that I should share what I know, but mostly this site is for keeping notes of what I know.
 I work with Systemverilog, uvm everyday and these are what I know the most.
 However, now and then, I also find myself struggling with formal verification, design, STA timing, =)) and the list goes on with synthesis, ECO logic, and also scripting.
 Talking about scripting, I have been using csh and perl for a long time before switching to zsh/bash and python recently.
 And I love vim, gosh, it is the best.

 ---
 ## What you'll find here